Michal-Kucera/Michal-Kucera/README.md

 I love to hang up with friends 🍕 🍻, talk to new people, discover new destinations ✈️, hike ⛰️, snowboard 🏂, but also watch movies/series, listen to podcasts, read a nice book 📖, or attend conferences (e.g. [Spring I/O](https://springio.net)) 📈.

-\* yet, some of the aforementioned activities are slightly complicated due to Covid 😮‍💨
+>Yet, some of the aforementioned activities are slightly complicated due to Covid pandemic 😮‍💨

 # Where to catch me up? ☕